gamerf/sydummit-eksworkshop-2019/README.md

 ### Learning Paths

-This is EKS part of a single workshop running at AWS Sydney Summit.
+This is EKS part of a single workshop.

 **[EKS workshop](workshop-1/)**

 You have a choice of doing either the ECS/Fargate workshop or the EKS workshop.
 To go with the ECS option: [ECS and Fargate Workshop](https://github.com/vanchee/containers-sydsummit-workshop-2019)

-### Session Times

-These session times and locations are provided as a reference.
-Check your session guide for the latest details.

-**Session #TBD: Monolith to Microservices with Docker and AWS Fargate**

-- Wednesday May 1st, 11:15am -- 2:15pm
-- WORKSHOP ROOM 2